Ethern-Myth/py-em-node/README.md

 ## 🎯 The following features are planned for future support

-- Allow user to enter the requirement.txt, and let this handle the installation
+- Allow user to enter the requirement.txt, and let this handle the installation.
+- Add support for command support that execute a script or starts a project.
 - More to be added.